 All majors, including "double majors," are required early in the second semester of the senior year to take a comprehensive examination in Religion.
 This examination will be designed to allow the student to deal with each of the three aspects of his or her program as described above, though not in the form of a summary report of what has been learned in each area.
 Rather, the emphasis will be on students' abilities to use what they have learn in order to think critically about general issues in the field.

 The exam topic--a theoretically provocative work on some aspect of religious studies, to be announced later--will be sent to seniors before winter break.
 A response essay will be due in early February, and a meeting will be scheduled later that month for seniors and department faculty to discuss the topic and the senior essay.
-Please see Professor Andrew Dole, Chair, if you have questions.
+Please see Professor Tariq Jaffer, Chair, if you have questions.

 Honors in Religion shall consist of Religion 111, Religion 210, and the thesis courses, Religion 498 and 499, plus five additional courses in Religion or related studies approved by the Department; satisfactory fulfillment of the general Honors requirements of the College; satisfactory performance in the comprehensive examination; and the satisfactory preparation and oral defense of a scholarly essay on a topic approved the Department.